 If convicted, the penalties are severe.
 In addition to incarceration and fines, your personal property may be subject to forfeiture.

 Facing money laundering charges?
 It is critical that you contact an experienced Baltimore money laundering attorney.
 Call Nathans & Biddle LLP today.

 A Top White Collar Defense Firm

 Nathans & Biddle LLP has been rated by U.S. News as one of the top white collar criminal defense firms in Maryland.
-Our attorneys have nearly 100 years of combined experience.
+Our Baltimore money laundering lawyers have nearly 100 years of combined experience.
 They are known and respected for the outstanding service they offer each client.
 Attorney Larry Nathans has been consistently recognized as one of the Best Lawyers in America.
 Both Larry Nathans and Robert Biddle are distinguished as Maryland Super Lawyers in white collar criminal defense.

 Money laundering is often associated with drug trafficking, bribery, racketeering, and conspiracy, but most commonly tied to white collar offenses.
 Money laundering encompasses any sort of financial transaction or attempt to conduct a transaction to conceal the source of funds that came from an illegal activity.

 To do this, the prosecution will attempt to prove: